 It’s like owning a pair of Superman scissors - they cut through metal like normal scissors cut through paper.
-This project, a tea light holder made from an old tin can, highlights there capabilities perfectly.
+This project, a tea light lantern made from an old tin of baked beans, highlights their capabilities perfectly.

-You’ll find instructions on how to make your own tin can tea light holder below, I’ve also included a stencil for download, this should make marking up the can much quicker.
+You’ll find instructions on how to make your own tin can lantern below, I’ve also included a stencil for download, this should make marking up the can much quicker.

 What you'll need

 One tin can, a pair of compound lever tin snips (standard tin snips will do), a marker pen, ruler, pliers and a hot glue gun.

 Take the empty tin can and peel off the label.
 Hold onto the lid, you’ll need that later.